Sorting in Memristive Memory: Proposed In-Memory Unary Sorting

 Fig.~\ref{fig:UnaryMemory} shows our proposed design for MAGIC-based in-memory execution of minimum and maximum operations on two unary bit-streams.
-The unsorted unary data (i.e., A and B bit-streams) is stored in two different columns.
+As shown in Fig.~\ref{fig:UnaryMemory}, implementing this sorting unit using MAGIC \texttt{NOR} and \texttt{NOT} operations requires a memristor crossbar proportional to the length of the bit-streams.
+The unsorted unary data (i.e., A and B bit-streams) are stored in two different columns (BL$_1$ and BL$_2$).
 Both inputs have the same length of $2^n$.
-As shown in Fig.~\ref{fig:Unary_MAGIC_Min} the \texttt{AND} operation (minimum function) is realized by first inverting the bit-streams by executing MAGIC \texttt{NOT} on the bit-streams, and then performing bit-wise MAGIC \texttt{NOR} on the inverted bit-streams.
+As shown in Fig.~\ref{fig:Unary_MAGIC_Min}, the \texttt{AND} operation (minimum function) is realized by first inverting the bit-streams through MAGIC \texttt{NOT} and then performing bit-wise MAGIC \texttt{NOR} on the inverted bit-streams.
 This effectively implements the \texttt{AND} operation as $A \land B = \overline{\overline{A}~{\lor}~ \overline{B}}$.
-The first and the second bit-stream are inverted in the first and the second cycle, respectively.
-The \texttt{NOR} operation is executed in the third cycle.
-As shown in Fig.~\ref{fig:Unary_MAGIC_Max} the \texttt{OR} operation (maximum function) is achieved by first performing MAGIC \texttt{NOR} on the input bit-streams and then MAGIC \texttt{NOT} on the outputs of the \texttt{NOR} operations.
+The first and the second bit-stream are inverted on BL$_3$ and BL$_4$ in the first and the second cycle, respectively.
+The \texttt{NOR} operation is executed in the third cycle on BL$_5$.
+As shown in Fig.~\ref{fig:Unary_MAGIC_Max}, the \texttt{OR} operation (maximum function) is achieved by first performing MAGIC \texttt{NOR} on the input bit-streams and then MAGIC \texttt{NOT} on the outputs of the \texttt{NOR} operations.
 Hence, the execution of the \texttt{OR} operation takes two cycles.

-The columns that we use for the execution of the \texttt{AND} operation to store the inverted version of the bit-streams (e.g,. the third and fourth columns in Fig.~\ref{fig:Unary_MAGIC_Min}) are re-used in execution of the \texttt{OR} operation to avoid using additional memristors.
-In contrast to the proposed in-memory binary sorting of Section~\ref{Sec:Basic_Sorting_binary} that its latency varies by changing the bit-width, \textit{the processing latency of the proposed unary sorting is fixed} at five cycles and does not change with the data-width.
+The columns that we use during the execution of the \texttt{AND} operation to store the inverted version of the bit-streams (e.g., the third and fourth columns in Fig.~\ref{fig:Unary_MAGIC_Min}) are re-used in the execution of the \texttt{OR} operation to avoid using additional memristors.
+In contrast to the proposed in-memory binary sorting of Section~\ref{Sec:Basic_Sorting_binary}, which has a variable latency dependent on the width of the input data, \textit{the processing latency of the proposed unary sorting is fixed} at five cycles and does not change with the data-width.
+Table~\ref{Table:UnarySortingUnit} shows the required resources, number of cycles, and energy consumption of the proposed basic sorting unit for different bit-stream lengths.